 After travelling for nearly two weeks across Japan, it was time to take a well-deserved break to simply reset.
-With a never-ending list of sightseeing at bay, we stumbled across Kuniatsu’s Airbnb Experience: morning meditation with a Japanese Buddhist monk at Osaka Castle – the perfect stop to reflect and clear your thoughts at one of the most famous tourist landmarks in Osaka, Japan.
+With a never-ending list of sightseeing at bay, we stumbled across Kuniatsu Suzuki’s Airbnb Experience: morning meditation with a Japanese Buddhist monk at Osaka Castle – the perfect stop to reflect and clear your thoughts at one of the most famous tourist landmarks in Osaka, Japan.

 With an early morning rise, we made our way towards Osaka Castle to meet Kuniatsu at 6.20am.
 Surrounded by stoned walls and moats, this historical castle stands out from a distance, showcasing its beautiful traditional Japanese architecture, well protected within the parks’ majestic gardens.

 Miraiza Osaka-Jo (a red and brown building) is our meeting spot, in-front Osaka Castle.
 Once a former headquarters of the Japanese Army, Miraiza Osaka-Jo is now a restored building filled with shops, cafes and restaurants, opening at 9am.
 From 6am however, you’ll hear the morning choir standing before it, awaiting the 6.30am exercise classes to begin.